Becksteinlab/kda/kda/scripts/README.md

 information, where a `_data.csv` file is stored for each execution of `verification.py`.
-Each `_data.csv` file contains the graph index, number of states, number of edges/rates, number of cycles in the diagram, number of partial diagrams generated, number of directional partial diagrams generated, steady state probabilities, and SVD/KDA run time information for each run case.
+Each `_data.csv` file contains the graph index, number of states, number of edges/rates, number of cycles in the diagram, number of partial diagrams generated, number of directional diagrams generated, steady state probabilities, and SVD/KDA run time information for each run case.

 ### rmsd.py